devdicated/exekutor/README.md

 In a nutshell:
 - Install the `exekutor` gem;
-- Run `rails g exekutor:install`;
+- Run `rails g exekutor:install` and `rails db:migrate`;
-- Run `rails db:migrate`;
+- Configure Rails to use Exekutor;
-- Configure Rails to use Exekutor, start your worker, and queue your jobs.
+- Start your worker and queue your jobs.

 Read the [Getting started guide](GETTING_STARTED.md) for the detailed documentation.